-- In order to support on-going verbal and non-verbal praise, Our Lady and St Joseph operates a system of more tangible awards - - WholeSchool Stay On Green Behaviour Management System see end of Policy for detail. - Hard work and Effort are recognised by the award of a congratulatory stamp or sticker at any time from teachers, support staff or Deputy and Head Teacher.
+Hard work and effort are recognised by the award of a congratulatory stamp or sticker at any time from teachers, support staff or Deputy and Head Teacher.
 This can be placed on children's books or on their person.
-All staff and children are encouraged to comment and praise the children on their achievement. - Praise notes are awarded and sent home for effort and adherence to the Code of Conduct.
+All staff and children are encouraged to comment and praise the children on their achievement.

+Praise notes are awarded in the infants and sent home for effort and adherence to the Code of Conduct.
 These are collected throughout the term and when children collect 15 they are awarded a Bronze certificate, 30 and a silver certificate will be awarded and when a child has collected 45 they are awarded with a Smiley Face Badge!
-All Staff and children are encouraged to comment and congratulate children who receive these badges. - Teachers and Playground staff award certificates at Friday assembly for Stars of the Week.
-Congratulatory stamps and stickers will be taken into account when awarding the weekly stars for effort and behaviour.
+All Staff and children are encouraged to comment and congratulate children who receive these badges.

-• At the end of each term, a Good Book special award will be presented to 2 children from each class whose behaviour and effort have been consistently high throughout the term.
+At the end of each term, a Good Book special award will be presented to 2 children from each class whose behaviour and effort have been consistently high throughout the term.
 The Head Teacher will also award one child from Year 2 and Year 6 with a Head Teacher's prize.
 The names of these children are recorded and kept in the Good Book.

-• A prize is also given to one child in the infants and one in the juniors whose behaviour in the playground has been consistently high or has shown excellent improvement!
+A prize is also given to one child in the infants and one in the juniors whose behaviour in the playground has been consistently high or has shown excellent improvement!